nick-lehmann/rust-failing/README.md

 While the native error handling in Rust is advanced, it can be cumbersome to write all the necessary boilerplate.
 Fortunately, many users and the [Rust Error Handling Group](https://github.com/rust-lang/project-error-handling) have created crates that make handling errors more compact and ergonomic.

 - [thiserror](https://docs.rs/thiserror/latest/thiserror/): Derive macro for the `std::error::Error` trait
+- [snafu](https://docs.rs/snafu/latest/snafu/): Similar to `thiserror` but with the ability to add context.
 - [anyhow](https://docs.rs/anyhow/latest/anyhow/): Opaque error type
+- [fehler](https://docs.rs/fehler/latest/fehler/): Macro for `throw`ing errors like in python or java

 Over time, there were multiple attempts to improve upon the native error handling.
 Those attempts are mostly deprecated in favor of `thiserror` and `anyhow`.